open-afc-project/openafc/tools/geo_converters/README.md

 * NOAA files - contain (as of time of this writing) more recent and detailed land usage data for Hawaii, Puerto Rico, Virgin Islands.
 These files also have map projection (not geodetic) coordinate system, also they have different land usage codes (that need to be translated to NLCD land usage codes).

-* Canada land usage file - covers entire Canada, uses map projection coordinate system and yet another land usage codes.
+* Canada land usage file - covers entire Canada, uses map projection coordinate system and another land usage codes.

-* Corine land cover files - covers the EU, uses map projection coordinate system and (suprise) another set of land usage codes.
+* Corine land cover files - covers the EU, uses map projection coordinate system and another set of land usage codes.

 `nlcd_wgs84.py` script converts NLCD data files from the source format to one, used by AFC Engine.

 There is a *nlcd_wgs84.yaml* file that accompanies this script.
 It defines NLCD encoding properties (code meaning and colors) and other encodings (code meaning and translation to NLCD).
-Presence of this file in same directory as `nlcd_wgsm4.py` is mandatory.
+Presence of this file in same directory as `nlcd_wgs84.py` is mandatory.

 `nlcd_wgs84.py [options] SOURCE_FILE DEST_FILE`